-The Mars Hill College Honors Program curriculum is a distinctive, multidisciplinary education opportunity.
+The Mars Hill University Honors Program curriculum is a distinctive, multidisciplinary education opportunity.
 It includes a special section of LAA 111 (Challenges), annual seminars that focus on community research and development, five-week mini-courses on focused topics related to faculty members’ research areas in a variety of disciplines, and individualized contracts for exploring topics in major areas of study.

 Including the special LAA 111 section, the Honors Program totals 18 credit hours, the equivalent of most minors.
 Typically, an Honors student’s program will take the following form:

 | HON 100 (freshman year, spring) HON 200 (sophomore year, fall)

 HON 300 (junior year, fall)